FI0450 – Moving Stipend

-To provide guidelines on the payment of a moving allowance for newly hired faculty and staff members.
+To provide guidelines on the payment of a moving stipend for newly hired faculty and staff members.

-A document indicating the amount of the allowance and acceptance by the employee must be attached to the T-5 (This is typically the employment offer letter.)
+- A document indicating the amount of the stipend and acceptance by the employee must be attached to the T-5 (This is typically the employment offer letter.)
 Both of these documents must be attached to the IRIS transaction (ZAP_Entry) and will be routed in IRIS to the chancellor/vice president or their designee for approval.
-The allowance will not be processed more than 60 days prior to the employees start date and requests for December allowances must be received by the first week in December to allow for correct tax treatment.
-The moving allowance can not exceed the amount in the document (offer letter) attached to the T-5.
-Departments should not process more than one moving allowance per employee and all relocation costs should be included in the moving allowance.
+The stipend will not be processed more than 60 days prior to the employee’s start date and must also be in the same calendar year..
+The moving stipend cannot exceed the amount in the document (offer letter) attached to the T-5.
+Departments should not process more than one moving stipend per employee and all relocation costs should be included in the moving stipend.
 Relocation expenses include the costs associated with house hunting trips, moving of household items and any temporary housing.
 These expenses should not be processed separately through travel reimbursement or accounts payable.
-Failure to properly process these expenses with the moving allowance request will result in delays in processing the request and may result in the improper tax treatment of these expenses.
+Failure to properly process these expenses with the moving stipend request will result in delays in processing the request and may result in the improper tax treatment of these expenses.

 - Stipends exceeding $35,000 require advanced approval from the University's Chief Financial Officer.

 - Exceptions to this policy require the approval of the campus/institute business officer or designee and the chief financial officer or designee.